History of the Macedonians (ethnic group): Middle Ages

-Settlement
+During most of Late Antiquity and the early Middles ages, the Diocese of Macedonia had been a province of the Byzantine Empire.
+In the 6th century AD, most of North Macedonia was part of Macedonia Salutaris with Stobi as its capital.

-Arrival of the Slavs
+Arrival and Settlement of the Slavs

 The Slavic tribes invaded the Balkan Peninsula in the 5th, 6th, and 7th centuries CE, settling in the Danube river basin and the region of Macedonia, and encountering the Byzantine population who lived in the region.
 According to Procopius, the first attack on Byzantium took place in 523 and later in 617-619 by the Draguvites and Sagudates.
 Initially, the Slavic tribes retained independent rule with their own political structure.
 These units were referred to as Sclaviniae or Zhupas.

 Successive Byzantine emperors tried to directly incorporate the Slavs of the region of Macedonia into the socio-economic system of the Byzantine state, with varied success.
 Emperors Constans II (656) and Justinian II (686) had to resort to military expeditions and forced re-settlement of large numbers of Slavs to Anatolia, forcing them to pay tribute and supply military aid to the empire.